rekajunardi/Somnia-Auto-TF/README.md

 - Node.js (v14 or higher)
 - npm or yarn
-- Ethereum Sepolia testnet ETH for gas fees
+- Somnia Test ( STT ) for gas fees
 - Private keys for your wallets

 ## Installation